bocchino/AppleCore/README.txt

 11. SHELL EDITOR

-As part of the AppleCore release, I've included a niftly little shell editor that's fun to use from the monitor or BASIC prompt and is automatically invoked by any program that does a JSR to $FD6F (GETLN1) to get line input.
+As part of the AppleCore release, I've included a nifty little shell editor that's fun to use from the monitor or BASIC prompt and is automatically invoked by any program that does a JSR to $FD6F (GETLN1) to get line input.
 It works quite nicely with the old monitor and the